pepconnect/api-docs/saml-sso-idp.md

 For Change Password, the 3rd party will provide verbiage that the user needs to change their password within the IdP and optionally provide links to redirect back to the IdP.
 When the Change Password Urls have been implemented by PEPconnect then the 3rd party can optionally redirect the user to that endpoint.
 This will not affect user’s current session with the system.

 For Logout, the 3rd party will clear the user’s current session and then redirect the user back to PEPconnect.
-Once implmented, they optionally can pass the user to the IdP provided logout URL.
+Once implemented, they optionally can pass the user to the IdP provided logout URL.

 ## Profile Editing